 I really did not fancy the idea of stopping in Woodville (plugshare suggests its a pain) so headed on to Palmy through the Manawatu Gorge keeping the speed down to about 60.
 It’s about the only part of the journey where I felt I was holding others up, even though I could still see the car in front of me and I pulled up a couple of times to let the traffic through (take note camper van drivers as it is easy to be polite).

 Arrived and the place was not ICED 🙂 On a previous trip before I had the van I checked out the charging bays as part of my planning only to discover 4 “Internal Combustion Engine” cars parked in the charging bays.

 Palmerston North to Featherston

-By the time I was charged up the rush hour was over so it was a steady pace over Makomako road, then gentle driving through the Wiararapa.
-I was reasonable confident of making it to Featherston in one hit, if things got tight I could always stop for a slow charge in Greytown but I didn’t have to.
+By the time I was charged up the rush hour was over.
+It was a steady pace over Makomako road, then gentle driving through the Wairarapa.
+I was reasonably confident of making it to Featherston in one hit.
+Even if things got tight I could always stop for a slow charge in Greytown, but I didn’t have to.

 Featherston to Home

 Time to have some fun over the Rimutakas.
-After all this slow driving it was time to let rip and overtake some of the pollution mobiles that were struggling to climb up the hill at a good pace.
-It’s certainly much more fun to drive when range is not an issue and I was back in Wellington by 2pm.
+After all this slow driving it was time to let rip and overtake some of the cars struggling to climb up the hill at a good pace.
+It’s certainly much more fun to drive when the range is not an issue and I was back in Wellington by 2 pm.